- About UHD

 Department of Urban Education

-The MAT degree program requires completion of a minimum of 36 semester credit hours.
-For degree completion, at least 30 hours must be completed at UH-Downtown with a grade point average of 3.0.
-In addition, students must successfully complete a directed studies project (MAT 6390) with approval of the director of graduate programs and under the supervision of an appointed faculty advisor.
-You may apply to work on your certification while taking graduate (MAT) courses.
-The following certifications are:
+In addition, MAT with Certification program students must successfully complete a directed studies project (MAT 6390) with approval of the director of graduate programs and under the supervision of an appointed faculty advisor.

-MAT Online with Texas Certification, Courses Required: 36 Hours
+MAT Online with Texas Certification, Courses Requires Thirty-Six (36) Hours

 |MAT 6310||Reading in a Multicultural Classroom|